 Enter Your Complete Data

 Once you’ve claimed your listing, follow the steps outlined by Google and fill in ALL the information they ask for.
-This is incredibly important step to optimize your Google My Business listing, and many businesses just fill in the basics and no more.
+This is an incredibly important step to optimize your Google Business Profile, and many businesses just fill in the basics and no more.

 The problem with that is, if you don’t complete all the details, Google knows elements are missing and will ask others to complete your profile for you by asking questions like in the image below.